 When it comes to horses, Mike Peerenboom biggest influence was definitely his father, the late Dick Peerenboom.
 When his family bought the farm in 1980 from Dr. Sanzenbacher (with previous owner being the Turner Farm), Mike was thirteen years-old and his chores after school was to help out at the farm.
 The farm mainly boarded Quarter and Arabians horses at the time.
 During that period, cars were his main hobby.
 It was not until his father bought a saddlebred called Mark and Mike was about eighteen years-old, this turned his attention and interest around towards horses.
 His father taught him everything about caring, training and riding for horses.
 His father had an extensive background of working with World Champion saddlebreds when the farm used to be called the Turner Farm.
 It has been over twenty-five years Mike has been riding and training horses.

 Mike’s vision for the future is to repeat history at this same location by raising World Champion American Saddlebreds and making it best place for quality and care of horses.
 When the farm belonged to the Turners, The Guildford Farm, a horse owned by Vince Lombardi was boarded and trained here.
 That said, there is a lot of historical value at Glen Valley Farm.

 Glen Valley Farm has been known to be a community friendly asset to the Oshkosh area giving the young, the old, and all ages in-between the opportunity to be around a farm atmosphere surrounded by beautiful and graceful horses without having to travel far.
 There are plans to make pasture expansions for the growing number of boarders.
-He is excited about the growing numbers to the youth club members, The Gaiters.
+He is excited about the growing numbers to the youth club members, The Glen Valley Farm Association.
 And, there are more in the planning stages of how to make the farm more practical and efficient for everyone.
 There is much to look forward to and Mike welcomes you to come and visit our “home away from home” facility.

 Love For Horses